 - Leave for 24 hours.

 This rehydrates the urine, allowing the solution to work without drying it out.
-In cleaning this dirty mattress, the next step is removing the plastic covering and allowing the bed to air dry.
+The next step in cleaning this dirty mattress is removing the plastic covering and allowing the bed to air dry.

 Animal urine is concentrated and has a more pungent odour than human urine.
 Plus, many animals, like dogs and cats, use pee to mark their territory.

 Therefore it’s critical to clean the mattress stains quickly to prevent your pets from repeatedly marking their territory on your bed.
 You can accomplish this by following the five easy steps below: